Phoenixton/RPG/Readme.txt

 - SpriteSheets and animations
 - NPCs

-***Basic Movements***
+* #### Basic Movements

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; At the moment the protagonist is able to move in four directions, it is planned that the player will be able to move in eight directions in the finished game.

-***Collision Detection***
+* #### Collision Detection

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The collision detection is handled via a box surrounding the player which is used to prevent wall-hacking and to ensure enemy encounters occur.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The collision detection is handled via a box surrounding the player which is used to prevent wall-hacking and to ensure enemy encounters happen.

-***World Rendering***
+* #### World Rendering

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The world is tile-based with only the tiles displayed on screen actually being rendered.
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; The world is tiled-based with only the tiles displayed on the screen actually being rendered.
 The tiles all have a *canWalkOn* variable, which determines if the player is allowed to walk on them and thus be ignored by the collision detection box.

-***SpriteSheets***
+* #### SpriteSheets

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Every element of the game is extracted from a SpriteSheet.
-The same process is also used to create Animations.

-***NPCs***
+Animations are created this way too.

+* #### NPCs

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; For now, the NPCs can only move randomly, and they use a XML file to store their dialogs.
-If the player is close enough, they are able to interact with them and they will stop moving for as long as the interaction takes place.
+If the player is close enough, he can talk to them and they will stop moving as long

 ## How to play

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; You just extract and run in it *Eclipse* as your project for now !
+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; You just extract and run in it Eclipse as your project for now !
 Later stage will involve a real launcher, promise !

 ## Controls

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; For now, the key bindings go as follow :

+* *Z* is for up
+* *S* is for down
+* *Q* is for left
-* You use *W*, *A*, *S*, *D* for movement.
+* *D* is for right
 * *Enter* is to speak with NPCs
-* Pressing *I* should soon display the inventory.
+* *I* should soon display the inventory

 # Yet to be done
 - ### Inventory